ALPHAWOOD PRESENTS: A CONVERSATION WITH AI WEIWEI

 For nearly three decades, Ai Weiwei has redefined the roles of artist and activist.
 His conscience-driven body of work ventures far beyond the art world into the realm of modern politics, addressing the movement of refugees, government conflicts, incarceration, and perceived injustice.
 Despite, or because of, his unorthodox approach to art-making and his expanding social and media savvy, he is arguably among the most well-known living artists in the world.
 In the past year alone, he has opened more than ten international exhibitions and was recently named one of Wall Street Journal Magazine’s 2016 Innovators of the Year.

 To everyone who visited Then They Came for Me: Incarceration of Japanese Americans during WWII and the Demise of Civil Liberties in the past months, we say a heartfelt THANK YOU!
 This exhibition told a powerful and important story about our history—a story that needs to be told at this particular time in our country.

-Then They Came for Me will open at the International Center of Photography in New York on January 26, 2018, and run through May 6.
-We also hope to present the exhibition in another location in Chicago in the coming months.
-Stay tuned for more details!
+Then They Came for Me is open at the International Center of Photography in New York through May 6, 2018.

 We invite you to view the websites for Then They Came for Me and our earlier exhibition, Art AIDS America.
 We intend to keep a digital archive of both of these exhibitions available for everyone to use.